Garlic Shrimp with Rosemary White Beans

 When there’s no plan, not much in the refrigerator and even less energy to think about cooking, I rely on some basic ingredients.
 One of those is a bag of shrimp in the freezer.

-The shrimp thaw in minutes, and along with a few other pantry staples, including cannellini beans, tomatoes and dried pasta or rice, dinner is on the table.
+The shrimp thaw in minutes, and along with a few other pantry staples, including cooked cannellini beans, tomatoes and dried pasta or rice, dinner is on the table.
+Sometimes those shrimp go into one of our favorite easy garlic shrimp pasta dishes.

-Defrosting the shrimp in a bowl of water takes a few minutes to start, and if your shrimp happen to be already peeled and deveined the rest of this recipe will be ready in 15 minutes flat.
+Defrosting shrimp in a bowl of water takes a few minutes to start, and if your shrimp happen to be already peeled and deveined the rest of this recipe will be ready in 15 minutes flat.

 Otherwise, if you’re able to make cooking a collaborative effort, grab a (hungry) kitchen helper to do the shrimp peeling.
 Meanwhile, open a bottle of wine, sip and chop some rosemary 🙂